 For part-time students in 9- & 12-month assignments, we recommend allotting PSYCAP 560 credits in Year 2 as displayed below.
-This will not qualify students for federal funding for summer quarter, which means they will need to make other arrangements or plan to pay out-of-pocket for one credit.
-Under this allotment, students on federal financial aid would get their disbursement for Fall, Winter, and Spring.
+This will not qualify students for federal funding for their 2nd and 3rd summer quarter, which means they will need to make other arrangements or plan to pay out-of-pocket.
+Under this allotment, students on federal financial aid would get their disbursement for Fall 2024, Winter 2024, and Spring 2025.

-Fall Quarter Winter Quarter Spring Quarter Summer Quarter 2 credits 4 credits 4 credit 1 credit
+Fall Quarter Winter Quarter Spring Quarter Summer Quarter 2 credits 4 credits 4 credits 1 credit